Mumbai Trans Harbour Link map, features, toll: All that you should know

 Mumbai Trans Harbour Link design

-According to the design of the Mumbai Trans Harbour Link, the Mumbai end will have a three-level interchange that will connect to the Eastern Freeway and the Sewri-Worli connector.
+According to the design of the Mumbai Trans Harbour Link, the Mumbai end has a three-level interchange that connects the Eastern Freeway and the Sewri-Worli connector.
 In this longest bridge in India, there will be an interchange at Shivaji Nagar and Chirle on the Navi Mumbai end.

 In the middle of the concrete Mumbai Trans Harbour Link, there will be a steel span of four kms that will allow easy movement of ships to the JNPT below the Mumbai Trans Harbour Link.
 The Mumbai Trans Harbour Link will also have view barriers at the Bhabha Atomic Research Centre (BARC) and noise barriers at Sewri mudflat area, which is a safe haven for migratory birds and flamingos.